parente/tott/doc/assignments/setup.rst

 * You pushed the commit from your local clone up to your private fork on BitBucket.
 * After confirming the edits, you tagged the commit as a release and pushed that tag to BitBucket as well.

 Later, after the assignment due date, an automated process will scan my BitBucket account feed and identify your assignment repositories.
-For each repository, it will bring up a fresh *tottbox* on my machine, clone your repository, switch to the newest taggged commit, run the test suite, and generate a report of the outcome.
+For each repository, it will bring up a fresh *tottbox* on my machine, clone your repository, switch to the newest tagged commit, run the test suite, and generate a report of the outcome.
 This report will be the basis for your grade on the assignment.

 We'll be using this scheme throughout the course and will review it in more detail in the next assignment.

 Going Further
 -------------

-You just setup a virtually indestructable development environment on your laptop with numerous interesting, useful tools pre-installed.
+You just setup a virtually indestructible development environment on your laptop with numerous interesting, useful tools pre-installed.
 Play with it.
 Break it.
 Put it back together.
 Read more about the pieces.
 And, for now, just have fun.